fraqve/ThreatProfile/README.md

 - Python 3
 - Scapy

-## A note on how I built this
+## A note on how I will countinue

-I wrote every line of this myself.
-I used AI as a mentor to ask me questions and push back on my decisions, not to write code for me.
-If you ask me about any line in here, I can explain why it's there.
+Right now I just finsihed the first script of the project to gather data.
+The next step is building the script to judge it.